JavaScript is required

 Program description

 I CAN Imagination Club® and I CAN School® programs are peer mentoring programs aiming to improve the self-esteem and mental wellbeing of autistic/neurodivergent students aged 718 years.
-The mentoring programs consist of group mentoring sessions delivered by 2 I CAN staff (one is autistic/neurodivergent).
+The mentoring programs consist of group mentoring sessions delivered by 2 I CAN staff (one is autistic/neurodivergent) to students at school (in-person or online).
 I CAN staff use their lived experiences of being neurodivergent to foster a shared connection with students.

-Mentoring sessions cover a range of topics which benefit neurodivergent students including teamwork, positive identity, communication skills and stress management.
+Mentoring sessions cover a range of topics which benefit neurodivergent students including teamwork (3 sessions), positive identity (2 sessions), communication skills (2 sessions) and stress management (one session).
 The program builds social connections among neurodivergent students and improves their self-confidence and self-acceptance.
 Added with improvements in optimism, communication and sense of belonging, these outcomes lead to improved mental health and wellbeing.

 In secondary schools, I CAN School® programs explicitly discuss positive autistic/neurodivergent identity.
 In primary schools, I CAN Imagination Club® programs explore autism, ADHD, and dyslexia through the lens of neurodiversity.